Lufeng-qy/Lufeng-qy.github.io/_pages/publications.md

 *Journal of Materials Chemistry B*      2019-01

-This is my first publication in chemistry.
+This is my first publication in biochemistry.
 Here, we combine photodynamic therapy(PDT) with chimeric peptide to develop a novel anti-bacteria method.
 The details are displayed in this figure
 ![img of BMP](http://qiuyoungwang.github.io/images/img_BMP_paper.jpg)